Ricardo de Jaxa Malachowski: Theory of Architecture

 Malachowski wrote the book, Lessons of Elements and Theory Of Architecture with the intentions of putting all his teaching material into one place.
 He taught the course of Elements and Theory of Architecture at the Escuela Nacional de Ingenieros (National School of Engineering) in Lima between 1915 and 1944.
 This book is a substantial contribution to the theories and the Peruvian architectural thought.
 Containing 141 sketches, the first edition was published in 1944.
 As of today, it is only published in Spanish.

+Works

+In addition to the buildings below, Malachowski also worked on a number of urban and preliminary designs of the buildings at the Paseo de la República Avenue, as well as of the Malecón de Miraflores.